 Reports the version of cddm.

-This option disables a policy enforced by cddm.
-This option must precede all other options on the command line for which a policy is to be violated.
+This option is used to disable policy enforced by cddm.
+It is not recommended that this option be utilized except in extraneous cases.
+This option must precede other options on the command line for which policy is to violated.

 -X, --unsuspend devnum

-This option cancels suspension of a suspended but not-yet-pulled device.
+This option will unsuspend a not-yet-pulled suspended device.
 (See the suspend option.)

 -x [minutes], --suspend[=minutes] devnum

-The suspend option prepares a healthy device to be safely removed from the chassis, allowing it to be reinserted later without incurring data loss.
+The suspend option prepares a healthy device to be safely removed from the chassis and allowing it to be reinserted later without incurring data loss.

 A device cannot remain suspended indefinitely due to a potential performance impact to the system.
 The default amount of time that a device may remain suspended is 20 minutes.
-A suspended and removed device that is reinserted before the suspend period expires is automatically and immediately placed online, and its volume is returned to full operation.
+A suspended and removed device that is reinserted before the suspend period expires will automatically and immediately be placed online and its volume returned to full operation.

-If the suspend period expires before the device is reinserted, the device is considered lost, and its volume is abandoned by the file system.
-A suspended device reinserted after the suspend period expires is considered a new device, and its current contents are discarded.
-If a suspended and removed device is replaced with another device, the suspended volume is discarded by the file system.
-The replacement device is considered new, and its current contents are discarded.
+If the suspend period expires before the device is reinsterted then the device will be considered lost and its volume will be abandoned by the file system.
+A suspended device reinserted after the suspend period expires will be considered a new device and its current contents will be discarded.
+If, by happenstance, a suspended and removed device is replaced with another device then the suspended volume will be discarded by the file system and the replacement device will be considered new and its current contents discarded.

-If a suspended device is not pulled from the chassis, it returns to online and normal operation when the suspend period expires.
+If a suspended device is not pulled from the chassis then it will return to online and normal operation when the suspend period expires.
 A suspended but not yet removed device can be unsuspended with the unsuspend option.

 The minutes parameter may be provided to override the default suspend period.
-The suspend option with the minute parameter may be used on an already suspended device to modify the current suspend period.
+The suspend option with the minute parameter may be used on a device already suspended to modify the cur- rent suspend period.